Simone Biles succeeded in overthrow challenge

 Gyllenhaal did it without sweating.
 “Wait. @ Tomholland2013 What is the challenge ???
 Heavy shirtless breathing ??”
 Gyllenhaal teased his co-star “Spider-Man: Far From Home”.

-American olympian Lolo jones then shame the guys by putting on two shirts and even taking a sip of wine before falling to the ground.
+The American Olympian Lolo Jones then put the guys to shame by putting on two shirts and even taking a sip of wine before falling to the ground.

 Yet Biles managed to overshadow them all.
 She did it without the help of a wall to support it.

-After all, she won four Olympic gold medals at Rio 2016 and she is the most decorated gymnast in world championship history with 25 gold medals.
+After all, she won four Olympic gold medals at Rio 2016 and is the most decorated gymnast in the history of the world championships with 25 gold medals.

 And she didn’t name anyone else to take on the challenge, the mark of a true champion.